rawitat/gtypist_lessons/programming_quotes.typ

  :"WE HAVE TO.." and pay close attention, and see if you agree.

 *:SW3_8
-I:Anonymous
+I:[8] Anonymous
 S:Why do we never have time to do it right, but always have time to DO IT OVER?

 *:SW3_9
-I:Bill Langley
+I:[9] Bill Langley
 S:The perfect project is POSSIBLE if one first documents a list of :ALL the UNKNOWNS.

 *:SW3_10
-I:Sam Redwine, "Proceedings of the 4th International Software Process Workshop" S:Software and cathedrals are much the same:
+I:[10] Sam Redwine, "Proceedings of the 4th International Software Process Workshop" S:Software and cathedrals are much the same:
  :first we build them, then we pray.

 *:SW3_11
-I:Frederick P. Brooks Jr.
+I:[11] Frederick P. Brooks Jr.
 S:The bearing of a child takes nine months, no matter how many women are assigned.

 *:SW3_12
-I:Robert C. Martin
+I:[12] Robert C. Martin
 S:Indeed, the ratio of time spent reading versus writing is well over 10 to 1.
  :We are constantly reading old code as part of the effort to write new code.
  :Therefore, making it easy to read makes it easier to write.

 *:SW3_13
-I:Frederick P. Brooks Jr.
+I:[13] Frederick P. Brooks Jr.
 S:The conclusion is simple: if a 200-man project has 25 managers who are the :most competent and experienced programmers, fire the 175 troops and put the :managers back to programming.

 *:SW3_14
-I:Yegor Bugayenko, "Code Ahead: Vol. 1"
+I:[14] Yegor Bugayenko, "Code Ahead: Vol. 1"
 S:Any software project must have a technical leader, who is responsible for all :technical decisions made by the team and have enough authority to make them.
  :Responsibility and authority are two mandatory components that must be present :in order to make it possible to call such a person an architect.

 *:SW3_15
-I:Scott Rosenberg, "Dreaming in Code"
+I:[15] Scott Rosenberg, "Dreaming in Code"
 S:Software is easy to make, except when you want it to do something new.
  :And then, of course, there is a corollary: The only software that's worth :making is software that does something new.

 *:SW3_16
-I:Edmond Lau, "The Effective Engineer"
+I:[16] Edmond Lau, "The Effective Engineer"
 S:In his book, Software Abstractions, MIT Professor Daniel Jackson explains just :how important it is to choose the right abstractions.
 "Pick the right ones, :and programming will flow naturally from design; modules will have small and